 Convert OPUS to AIFF

-You can convert OPUS file to AIFF as well as to variety of other formats with free online converter.
+You can convert opus audio format to aiff as well as to variety of other audio track formats with free online converter.

 Opus Audio File